Yandex Cloud

 • name: Username.

-• database_name: Name of the database to which the user will have access.
+• database_name: Name of the database the user can access.

-For each database, add a separate element with permission settings to the permissions array.
+In the permissions array, add a separate element with permission settings for each database.

 • host_specs: Cluster host settings as an array of elements, one per host.
 Each element has the following structure: